smlsharp/smlsharp/SMLSharp/src/tool/mlb2use/README.txt

         > smlsharp.use

 This generates a SML source file 'smlsharp.use'.
-It consists of 'use' directives to load source files which are referred from the argument mlb file.
+It consists of 'use' directives to load source files which are referred from the argument file.

 Specify '-h' to see options.